 Any kind of charity tokens like for example pink ribbons for breast cancer awareness and we have here yearly majblomma (may flower) that kids sell for charity during April-May.
 I always buy one token when I see some and have small collection at home.

 Postcards / note cards / greeting cards.
 I don't have specific theme out of the ones I have already listed here.

-Used (post) stamps.
 I collect especially Nordic, Japanese, Canadian (special project: Canada 150 years stamps), Slovakian, Czech, Austrian, Estonian, Polish and Dutch stamps, and also horse / equine themed, EU themed and Europa / Sepac / Norden stamps.
 Otherwise I like nature (flowers!), historical events and places, animals (birds!), city or country views, local customs, food, traditions, etc, important women.
 I welcome other stamps too.
 Newer US stamps are only ones I don't really collect.
 You can send them on paper (carefully cut the stamp off envelope/card with bit of margins around it) and I will fix the rest.